shamsnazli/admin_panel/README.md

 ## How to Use this Project

-1. Download the project from git using git clone https://github.com/shamsnazli/admin_pane.git <br>2 .
-Download the libraries in the fendor file such as:  Spatie.
+1. Download the project from git using git clone https://github.com/shamsnazli/admin_panel.git <br>2 .Download the libraries in the fendor file such as:  Spatie.

 ## Setup
 #### Database